Core Boxx – Mail Pagination Settings Library Reference

 SETTINGS MODULE

-Finally, the “system settings” module.
-Not the critical config kept in CORE-Config.php, but use this to allow users to change the not-so-critical aspects of the system.
+Not to be confused.
+Keep critical config in CORE-Config.php, use this module to allow administrators to change the not-so-critical aspects of the system.

 SETTINGS TABLE